TurnerSoftware/CacheTower/README.md

 Cache Tower isn't a single type of cache, its a multi-layer solution to caching with each layer on top of another.
 A multi-layer cache provides the performance benefits of a fast cache like in-memory with the resilience of a file, database or Redis-backed cache.

-This library was inspired by a blog post by Nick Craver about [how Stack Overflow do caching](https://nickcraver.com/blog/2019/08/06/stack-overflow-how-we-do-app-caching/).<br>
+This library was inspired by a blog post by Nick Craver about [how Stack Overflow do caching](https://nickcraver.com/blog/2019/08/06/stack-overflow-how-we-do-app-caching/).
-They use a custom 2-layer caching solution with in-memory and Redis.
+Stack Overflow use a custom 2-layer caching solution with in-memory and Redis.

 ## Features

+- High performance with low allocations ([see comparison to other caching solutions](/docs/Comparison.md)).
 - Local system caching with in-memory and file-based caches.
 - Distributed system caching with MongoDB and Redis.
 - Background refreshes of non-expired but "stale" data, helping avoid expired data cache misses.